Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Process:

-- Same as regular renewal
+- Same steps as a regular renewal

 - No new training required

-- Same $50-65 fee
+- Same $50 to $65 fee

 - Same background check